Soapy7261/Simple_badwordblocker.py/readme.md

 Installing Disnake on other Operating systems: `pip install disnake`

 git:

-Please google how you do that for your Operating System.
+Please google how you do that for your OS.
+(Operating System)

 Installing Disnake on Git: `git clone https://github.com/EQUENOS/disnake`